winks/f5n.org/content/blog/2019/2019-in-review.md

   * Thor: Ragnarok - *a bit weird, but ok*
   * Star Wars: Solo - *really good*
+  * 6 Underground - *ridiculous and funny. mostly ridiculous*
+  * Big Trouble in Little China - *very 80s, but it's really ok*
   * The Lord of the Rings - The Fellowship of the Ring - Extended
-  * 6 Underground - *ridiculous and funny. mostly ridiculous*

 ### Movies I didn't manage to watch